 Teaching Competence (Professional Knowledge)

-The level of teaching competence of high school Mathematics teachers in terms of professional has a mean rating of 4.42, which is described as outstanding.
+The level of teaching competence of high school Mathematics teachers in terms of professionalism has a mean rating of 4.42, which is described as outstanding.
 This indicates that teacher performance consistently exceeds expectations and demonstrates a high level of proficiency across various indicators.
 It reflects strong skills, initiative, and consistent professional performance.
 These teachers exhibit clear self-motivation and initiative in their roles.
 The results suggest that they have mastery of subject matter, engage in effective instructional planning, apply differentiated instruction, utilize accurate assessment practices, address student misconceptions, and promote creative and critical thinking.
 They also show a strong commitment to ongoing personal and professional development and foster a positive classroom climate.
 These findings support the claims of Hudalla (2024) and Khalid et al. (2022), who emphasized that a fundamental aspect of teaching competence is a solid conceptual understanding of the subject.
 From this foundation, teachers can effectively build procedural knowledge and deliver meaningful instruction.
 Teachers with outstanding professional knowledge possess the expertise and skills needed to deliver high-quality education, facilitate student learning, and inspire a lifelong love of learning in their students.

 Teaching Competence (Professional Teaching)

 The level of teaching competence of high school Mathematics teachers in terms of professional teaching is presented in Table 4.
 The mean rating is 4.34, which is described as outstanding.
-This suggests that teacher behavior consistently exceeds expectations and is highly proficient in the different indicators that are expected on them.
+This suggests that teacher behavior consistently exceeds expectations and is highly proficient in the different indicators that are expected of them.
 This reflects a high level of skill, initiative, and consistent professional performance.
 These teachers show clear initiative and self-motivation in their roles.
 This finding suggests effective instructional strategies, student-centered approach, differentiated instruction, strong classroom management skills, assessment and feedback practices, technology integration, collaboration and professional growth, and positive teacher-student relationships.
 Results corroborates the results of the study of Edara et al. (2021) and Yari et al. (2020) that teaching competence is the possession of sufficient skills and undertaking of teachers to satisfactorily deliver classroom instruction with the optimal learning that the students may get.
 Teachers with outstanding professional teaching have the knowledge, skills, and practices to create engaging, inclusive, and effective learning environments that promote student success and growth.

 Teaching Competence (Professional Attributes)